 Levocetirizine + montelukast can be used in existing treatment paradigms to safely reduce morbidity and mortality in acute brain and lung injury without the side effects associated with steroids.
 Steroids were removed from the CNS treatment guidelines in 2004 due to an 18% relative increase in two-week mortality.
-There is currently no safe and effective product to actively treat inflammation following traumatic brain injury.

 A detailed examination of the pharmacokinetics of levocetirizine at the cell level illuminates the unique anti-inflammatory properties that extend beyond the IgE mediated release of histamine.
 Most important are its low volume of distribution (0.4 L/kg; ideal drug ≤ 0.6 L/kg), prolonged dissolution time from the H1 receptor in an acidic ph, enhanced receptor affinity as the pure isomer of cetirizine, fastest onset (0.9 hour), fastest to steady state, (approximately 40 hours), and the highest receptor occupancy at 24 hours of any currently available antihistamine.
-Such parameters impart an anti-inflammatory effect by down regulating the signaling proteins: IL-4, IL-6, and IL-8 as well as cellular adhesion molecules.
+Such parameters impart an anti-inflammatory effect by down regulating the signaling proteins: IL-4, IL-6, IL-8, and TNF-alpha as well as cellular adhesion molecules.
 The latter are a homogeneous group of inducible immunoglobulins, integrins and selectins involved in cell-to-cell adhesion, cellular recruitment, homing and healing.

 Levocetirizine has been shown in a laboratory model to decrease ICAM-1, IL-6, IL-8, TLR3 expression and NF-kappa B activation resulting in decreased human rhinovirus (HRV) titers by log-2.
 Levocetirizine inhibits rhinovirus-induced ICAM-1 and cytokine expression and viral replication in airway epithelial cells.
 Separate research has shown that many rhinovirus serotypes share the same cellular receptor identifying ICAM-1 as the portal of entry into the cell.
 Independently, a one-log reduction in viral shedding results in a significant clinical benefit in HRV-infected patients.
 Safe and effective, levocetirizine is the only antihistamine in the world to independently improve quality of life across all domains (global health status SF-36; P<0.05 for all scales) as well as decrease overall health-care costs in a series of 551 patients with allergy / asthma treated for six months.
 Bachert C, et. al. J Allergy Clin Immunol.
 2004;114(4);838-844.